randomparkingfine/scrimmersgg/docs/database.md

 3. Sending some test data from a _local machine_ to the _remote database_
 4. Interacting with that database with _php_

+NOTE: _this was done on Debian Stretch with ZSH as my shell but this general workflow should work for most users_

 ## Heroku Plugin